gophreak/php-hydrator/README.md

 **Type-safe object hydration for PHP.**

-Hydrator is a framework-agnostic library for converting untyped input into strongly typed PHP objects.
+Hydrator is a lightweight, framework-agnostic library that converts untyped input into strongly typed PHP objects.

-Instead of manually reading arrays, request parameters, configuration values, or environment variables and casting them throughout your application, Hydrator provides a consistent API for loading, validating, converting, and hydrating data into immutable objects.
+Instead of manually reading input and scattering casts throughout your application, Hydrator converts untyped data into strongly typed, immutable PHP objects.

 ## The Problem

-PHP applications receive data from many different sources:

-* HTTP requests
-* Configuration
-* Environment variables
-* JSON payloads
-* CLI arguments
-* Message queues
-* Arrays

-Every source exposes values as `mixed` or `string`, leaving developers to repeatedly write code such as:
+PHP applications constantly deal with untyped input.

+Whether it comes from an HTTP request, JSON payload, configuration file, environment variable or message queue, application code is often littered with repetitive casts and assignments.

 ```php
 $id = (int) $request->input('id');